Drop-In Advising Calendar

 Please include your student ID number in all advising e-mails.

 Appointments are made on a first come, first serve basis.
-If you are not yet a KSU student, you must come during drop in hours.
 Appointments outside general hours are made on a case-by-case basis.

 CCSE Undergraduate Advisors

 Denise Barclay - Academic Advisor

 Denise holds an Associate Degree in Paralegal Studies from Rochester Business Institute, a Bachelor of Arts Degree in Human & Community Services from SUNY Empire State College of New York and Master of Science Degree in School Counseling from Capella University.
 She is a Licensed School Counselor in the State of New York & Georgia.